 - Course calendar

 - Concert Report information – study all of this material at the web site.
+(Note that the first quiz asks questions about the Report assignment.)

 All course information and materials except the text and recordings are available on this website.
 Some assignments are downloaded from the site or submitted online.
 You will need ready access to the web and you will need to check this website at least twice per week throughout the term.